Gary Nafis of californiaherps.com

 States or Providence

 This medium-sized rattlesnake can be found in southern California and in Nevada.
-While it is more frequently found in hilly or mountainous areas with scattered rock formations, it can be found in a variety of other habitats and elevations.
+While it is more frequently found in hilly or mountainous areas with scattered rock formations, it can be found in a variety of other habitats and elevations, including moving into lower desert formations in during cooler weather.
 This species breeds in mid-spring and will give birth to 3-5 young.

-Fun fact: In 2007, the panamint rattlesnake was elevated to its own species, Crotalus stephensi, after being a subspecies of the speckled rattlesnake, Crotalus mitchellii.
+In 2007, the Panamint rattlesnake was elevated to its own species, Crotalus stephensi, after being a subspecies of the speckled rattlesnake, Crotalus mitchellii.
 This was determined through DNA and morphology, and the study concluded that this species of rattlesnake did not interbreed with the southwestern speckled rattlesnake.
 It's important to distinguish isolated species to further influence conservation of biodiversity!

 In California where this species shares a border with the closely related Southwestern Speckled Rattlesnake (Crotalus pyrrhus) the two species do not overlap, despite similar habitat.
 It is hypothesized that Panamint rattlesnakes are limited from further southward distribution by warmer climates, while C. pyrrhus is outcompeted and thus limited from further northward distribution by C. stephensi.